awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 Each stream record also contains the name of the table, the event timestamp, and other metadata\.
 Stream records have a lifetime of 24 hours; after that, they are automatically removed from the stream\.

-You can use DynamoDB Streams together with AWS Lambda to create a *trigger*—code that executes automatically whenever an event of interest appears in a stream\.
+You can use DynamoDB Streams together with AWS Lambda to create a *trigger*—code that runs automatically whenever an event of interest appears in a stream\.
 For example, consider a *Customers* table that contains customer information for a company\.
 Suppose that you want to send a "welcome" email to each new customer\.
 You could enable a stream on that table, and then associate the stream with a Lambda function\.
-The Lambda function would execute whenever a new stream record appears, but only process new items added to the *Customers* table\.
+The Lambda function would run whenever a new stream record appears, but only process new items added to the *Customers* table\.
 For any item that has an `EmailAddress` attribute, the Lambda function would invoke Amazon Simple Email Service \(Amazon SES\) to send an email to that address\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/HowItWorksStreams.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)